“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “I don’t know.
 I’m sorry.
 I overreacted.”
 She wiped a tear away.
 “I guess I’m just over-sensitive about how women can be abused.
 I can’t get that thing out of my head about the guy who beat up his girlfriend in the café.”

-“It sounds awful, of course.
+“Yeah, he sounds atrocious.
 But why be upset about it?” said Marguerite.
 “Maybe if you knew one of them.
 Or saw the photos he uploaded onto the web for yourself.
 I can’t get upset over something like that if I have no personal connection to the people involved.
-In an abstract way it’s upsetting, but not emotionally.
-If anything, I’m moved by positive things more than negative things.
-An Afghani friend of mine recently, not only was she incredibly physically attractive but her personality was just the most elegant, graceful, personification of sunshine.
-The way she would glide in to work every morning at the café bringing that friendliness with her.
-Then they moved to Canada.
-I cried when we met for the last time, and I’m still recovering from it.”
+In an abstract way it’s upsetting, but not emotionally.”

-“Anyway, the person who told me knew someone who knew her.
-One weird thing I now recall her saying is that the book the guy was writing on massage was printed in Renaissance style, of all things.”
+“Anyway.
+The person who told me knew someone who knew her.
+One thing I now recall her saying is that the book the guy was writing on massage was printed in Renaissance style, of all things.”

 “Now that’s interesting,” said Marguerite.
 “One of my favorite topics, the Renaissance.”